atwix

 After this, replace ‘.png’ with the extension of your images, if necessary.

 The last step is to make the flags appear as you would like them to.
-Open the file [store path]/skin/frontend/default/[your tnemplate]/css/styles.css and edit styles for the flags block depending on your design.
+Open the file [store path]/skin/frontend/default/[your tnemplate]/css/styles.css and edit styles for the flags block depending on your Magento store design.
 In my example, styles look something like this.

 .langs-wrapper {